-This may be through our new commissioning framework, through shared services and partnerships, by giving grants or by working with local groups and organisations to develop skills and capacity.
+This may be through our commissioning framework, through shared services and partnerships, by giving grants or by working with local groups and organisations to develop skills and capacity.
 We have to take a collaborative approach to enhancing the quality of life of people living in our communities.

-The administration's record on developing sound financial systems and making significant efficiencies, cost reductions and improvements over the past five years has put us in a better position than many authorities to face the challenges presented to us by significant cuts to public sector funding.
-Our prudent management gives us time to consider just how we spend our income and use it to deliver against a revised corporate plan.
+The administration's record on developing sound financial systems and making significant efficiencies, cost reductions and improvements to services over the past five years has put us in a better position than many authorities to face the challenges presented to us by significant cuts to public sector funding.
+This has been demonstrated by our recent short listing for the LGC's award for 'Most improved council of the year'.
+Our prudent management gives us time to consider just how we spend our income and use it to deliver against our corporate plan.